-Today, the North American comic book market is seeing increasing sales of youth and mid-grade graphic novels by authors such as Raina Telgemeier, Dav Pilkey, Jeff Kinney and Jerry Craft, authors whose books dominate the best-seller lists and sell millions of copies of graphic and non-fiction novels.
-With the closure of its main distributor, DC Comics, the second largest comic book publisher in North America, responded by parting ways with Diamond after a quarter of a century of business together.
-However, his passion has now been embraced by the mainstream audience in love with comic book movies, as evidenced by Scorsese's public mea culpa.
-And graphic novels can be found in many bookstores, including chains like Barnes and Noble, while individual issues are mostly sold in comic book stores.
+The North American comic book market is experiencing a surge in sales of youth and mid-grade graphic novels by authors such as Raina Telgemeier, Dav Pilkey, Jeff Kinney and Jerry Craft.
+These authors have seen their books dominate the best-seller lists and sell millions of copies of both fiction and non-fiction novels.
+The second largest comic book publisher in North America, DC Comics, recently responded to the closure of its main distributor, Diamond, by ending their 25-year business relationship.
+The mainstream audience has embraced comic book culture with open arms, as evidenced by the public mea culpa from renowned director Martin Scorsese.

-PW arrived on the new york publishing scene a few years before Richard Outcault's Yellow Kid, the first successful comic strip in an American newspaper, arrived in 1898, with the effective release of the comic book.
-Schatz could be right, since the compiled format has dominated comic book sales in recent years.
-Nearly twenty years later, the event is still going on, as is the comic book industry it helped to save.
+Over the middle of the previous decade, comics have seen more sales than ever before in a span of 20 years.
+PW arrived on the New York publishing scene a few years before Richard Outcault's Yellow Kid, the first successful comic strip in an American newspaper, arrived in 1898.
+Schatz may be right in his assertion that compiled formats have dominated comic book sales in recent years.
+Nearly twenty years later, events such as Comic-Con are still going strong, helping to save the comic book industry.